bhisaac/5eFP/5eFP-SRD.md

 **_Multi-Use._** This weapon can be used multiple times, but each time it is used, there is a chance it will deplete, like ammunition.
 Each time you attack with a multi-use weapon, roll 1 action die.
 If you roll only 1 action, the multi-use weapon depletes indicated by turning the weapon card sideways.
 If your multi-use weapon is already depleted, you have only one left, represented by turning the card upside down.
 After using the last multi-use weapon, discard the weapon card to the equipment deck discard pile.
 Drawing the multi-use item from a quiver, case, or other container is part of the attack.

 You may purchase more multi-use items during a downtime or preparation round before deploying onto the world map by spending up to 3⛁.
 For each ⛁ spent on a chosen multi-use weapon, you roll one more action die when determining whether or not your multi-use weapon depletes.
 Ammunition may use a maximum of three action dice.
+Remove all depletion on all multi-use items, represented by returning the equipment card to its upright position, after spending ⛁ on Rest and Repairs.

 **_Range._** A weapon that can be used to make a ranged attack has a range in parentheses after the ammunition or thrown property.
 The range lists the weapon’s normal range in squares.
 You may make a ranged attack beyond the weapon's normal range, but doing so imposes disadvantage on the attack roll.